Vicgomz/Blog-Web-Template/README.md

 ## Credits
 - **Created by**: Vicgomz.
-- **Thanks to**: The open-source community for inspiration and support.

 ## License
 This project is protected under a custom "No Copy, No Commercial Use" license.
 See the LICENSE file for details.